DaAlbrecht/thesis-TEKO/content/Implementation.typ

 caption: [create channel and stream]
 )

-As shown in @MessageOptions the microservice supports adding a custom transaction header or a timestamp to a message.
+As shown in @MessageOptions, the microservice supports adding a custom transaction header or a timestamp to a message.
 Both of these features are optional thus resulting in the following matrix.